-The Annual Fair in Bacalar takes places during the first two weeks of August.
+The Annual Fair in Bacalar takes place during the first two weeks of August.
 If you’re flexible on the dates you can visit, consider coming during these two weeks.
 The event includes music, entertainment and all kinds of races.
 There’s a program of events throughout the year in Bacalar, so even if you can’t visit in August, there is a good chance of something going on – such as an open-air concert – when you are visiting.

 10. Just lounge on the docks

 Surrounding Laguna Bacalar are many docks with thatched palm huts at the end some even with hammocks.
 Spends some time just staring at this beautiful lagoon and see how many different shades of blue you can count!